CorentinRmg/TIPP-PSA_Neural-Network/ROC/readme.txt

-ROC obtained for different iteriton, for testing and training
+ROC obtained for different number of training iterations, for testing and training